ReliSA/STePSEnHECs-PaCt/catalogue/Learning_isle.md

 Learning isles are well suited for self-organized learning.
 This is particularly true within learning centers, learning arenas, foyers or learning areas in libraries.
 A variant of the Learning isle that can promote hybrid working in particular is the installation of a display on one side of the table.
 On the one hand, this takes away the complete openness, but on the other hand, learners can quickly view, discuss and further develop their digital materials together in a group.

-Learning isles are particularly useful if they are combined with Flexible Furniture [[KOH'23]](../References.md) or learning objects from the environment.
+Learning isles are particularly useful if they are combined with [Flexible Furniture](Flexible_Furniture.md)or learning objects from the environment.
 If Learning isles are integrated into a library, a laboratory or a makerspace, learning materials from the environment (e.g. books in the library, tools and building blocks in a creative environment) can be quickly brought to the table.

 Learning isles invite you to linger for a short to medium term.
 Just like in a street café, it’s all about seeing and being seen.
 Monotonous corridors can be enriched by Learning isles by making them available for suitable learning activities.